-As stated above it is not the responsibility of anyone on table tennis to decide whether abuse is taking place but they do have a duty of care to protect young people and adults by informing the Table Tennis England's Safeguarding Manager and/or the local welfare officer.
-In an emergency where the person's welfare could be affected (this could occur if the suspicions relate to the parent/carer of the person) all suspicions should be referred immediately to the local Children's Services or the police in order that they can then make enquiries and take any necessary action to protection the person.
-As soon as realistically possible the Table Tennis England's Safeguarding Manager should be advised of the actions taken.
+As stated above, it is not the responsibility of anyone in table tennis to decide whether abuse is taking place, but they do have a duty of care to protect children by informing the Table Tennis Wales National Safeguarding Officer and/or the Local Safeguarding Officer.
+In an emergency where the person's welfare could be affected, (this could occur if the suspicions relate to the parent/carer of the person), all suspicions should be referred immediately to the local Children's Services or the Police, in order that they can then make enquiries and take any necessary action to protect the person.
+As soon as realistically possible, the Table Tennis Wales' National Safeguarding Officer should be advised of the actions taken.

-Children's Services have a statutory duty under the Children Acts of 1989 and 2004 to ensure the welfare of the child.
-In terms of adults the Care Act of 2014 places their safeguarding also on a statutory footing.
+Children's Services have a statutory duty under the Children Acts of 1989 and 2004 to ensure the welfare of the

-What to do if there are concerns:
+• What to do if there are concerns:

-There is always a commitment to work in partnership with parents/carers and, unless there are concerns relating to the parent/carer, if there are concerns about a young person/vulnerable adult then talk to directly to the parent/carer.
-For example a young person or adult may appear withdrawn causing concern but when the parent/carer is spoken to there has been a bereavement in the family.
+There is always a commitment to work in partnership with parents/carers and, unless there are concerns relating to the parent/carer, if there are concerns about a child, then talk directly to the parent/carer.
+For example, child may appear withdrawn causing concern, but when the parent/carer is spoken to, there has been a bereavement in the family.

-If you have concerns (serious or otherwise) about the welfare of a person or you suspect they may be being abused then speak to the local welfare officer or Table Tennis England's Safeguarding Manager for advice on how to proceed.
-It is the responsibility of the person informed to take the appropriate action and inform either the police or Children's/Adults Services or the Local Authority Designated Officer (LADO - a member of the authority's safeguarding team).
+If you have concerns, (serious or otherwise), about the welfare of a person or you suspect they may be being abused, then speak to the Local Safeguarding Officer or Table Tennis Wales' National Safeguarding Officer, for advice on how to proceed.
+It is the responsibility of the person informed to take the appropriate action and inform either the Police or Children's Services or the Local Authority Designated Officer (LADO - a member of the authority's safeguarding team).

-If a young person or adult is in immediate risk from harm you should report your concerns directly to the police or Children'sAdults Services to ensure the person is protected and then report on your actions to the Table Tennis England's Safeguarding Manager.
+If a child is at immediate risk from harm, you should report your concerns directly to the Police or Children's Services to ensure the person is protected and then report on your actions to the Table Tennis Wales' National Safeguarding Officer.